|Home >> Quick Tip|

 If you decided to take the photo around the table, have the people in the foreground half of the table get up and position themselves behind the sitting people at the far end of the table and use the flash.

 Mom keeps the photo record in most households, and doesn’t show up in many of the pictures.
 She really should be in the group portrait.
-Your digital camera has a self-timer or may be compatible with the RM-1 Remote Control.
+Your digital camera has a self-timer which helps you achieve the goal of getting everyone in the portrait.
 When using the self-timer, set the time to 10 or 12 seconds so Mom can get into the shot.
 Be sure not to stand in front of the camera when pressing the shutter button, or the camera will focus on what it sees in front of it.
 Ideally, it would be nice to have a tripod, but setting the camera on a mantel or bookshelf will serve just as well.